 Bolognese is a homemade Italian sauce your family will love.
 This easy recipe doesn't take long, but it will taste like it's been simmering all day!

 Ground beef and Italian sausage come together in this wonderfully rich and flavorful tomato sauce.
-This is one of my favorite recipes to make for dinner along with some homemade pasta or cheese ravioli.
-YUM!

 If I were to tell you that we had spaghetti and meat sauce once a week, I wouldn't be lying.